 Spring Semester Update

-January 13 – As announced by President Capuano, the spring semester will start on Monday, January 24, as scheduled, but the first week of classes will be remote, with the exception of select labs that will be in person.
-Following that week, in-person classes will begin on Monday, January 31.
+The spring semester began on Monday, January 24, as scheduled, with the first week of classes delivered remotely.
+In-person classes will begin on Monday, January 31.

-- Spring semester classes begin on January 24.
-The first week of classes will be delivered remotely (with possibly some exceptions such as lab courses).
+- Spring semester classes began on January 24.
+The first week of classes are being delivered remotely (with possibly some exceptions such as lab courses).

 - Courses scheduled to be held in person will move to that format beginning January 31.

 - Spring recess will take place March 14 to 18.
 Classes will resume after the spring recess.